cuff-links/mongo/Running-Tests-from-Evergreen-Tasks-Locally.md

 status of a test suite and (2) the individual pass/fail status for tests within the test suite.
-As a result of the effort to have shorter Evergreen tasks which are able to be run in parallel on separate machines, Evergreen added a notion of _display tasks_ which group the results of multiple _execution tasks_.
+As a result of the effort to have shorter Evergreen tasks which are able to be run in parallel on separate machines, Evergreen added a notion of _display tasks_ which group the results of multiple tasks together on the same task page.
+The tasks which comprise a display task are referred to as _execution tasks_.
 An execution task is simply a task that actually ran on a machine.

 Certain information about how a task ran on a machine is only present on the task page for the